Liquid-gas transition and coexistence in ground-state bosons with spin twist

 The coexistence of liquid and gas requires

-where $n_L\ (n_G)$ is the liquid (gas) density, $\mu$ is the chemical potential and $P=\mu n-\epsilon$ is the pressure.
-In Fig.\ref{fig_LGC}(a,b), we plot out $P\sim 1/n$ and $\mu\sim n$ for several typical $\gamma$.
-We can see that $P\sim 1/n$ curves in Fig.\ref{fig_LGC}(a) share similar features as classical $P$-$V$ isotherms hosting LGC\cite{Landau_Lifshitz, Huang1991:StatisticalMechanics2nd}.
-Here we have followed the Maxwell's construction to identify equilibrium densities of liquid and gas at their coexistence, as marked respectively by squares and circles in Fig.\ref{fig_LGC}(a).
-Specifically, $n_L$ ($n_G$) is given by the left (right) intersection between each $P\sim 1/n$ curve and a horizontal line, by requiring that the two separated shadow regions in Fig.\ref{fig_LGC}(a) have the same area.
-Given the relation $\int d\mu=\int 1/n dP$, this guarantees the same $\mu$ at the intersections and thus the conditions in (\ref{condition}) can be both satisfied.
-In Fig.\ref{fig_LGC}(b), we have further verified that $n_L$ and $n_G$ as determined above are indeed associated with the same $\mu$, which we will denote as $\mu_{\rm LGC}$ from now on.
+where $n_L\ (n_G)$ is the liquid (gas) density at equilibrium, $\mu$ is the chemical potential and $P=\mu n-\epsilon$ is the pressure.
+In Fig.\ref{fig_LGC}(a,b), we plot out $P (1/n)$ and $\mu (n)$ for several typical $\gamma$.
+We can see that $P (1/n)$ shows similar lineshape as classical $P$-$V$ isotherms hosting LGTC\cite{Landau_Lifshitz, Huang1991:StatisticalMechanics2nd}.
+Here we have used the Maxwell's construction to identify $n_L$ and $n_G$, as marked respectively by squares and circles in Fig.\ref{fig_LGC}(a).
+Specifically, $n_L$ ($n_G$) is given by the left (right) intersection between each $P (1/n)$ curve and a horizontal line, by requiring the same area of two separated shadow regions.
+The relation $\int d\mu=\int 1/n dP$ then guarantees the same $\mu$ at the intersections (see also Fig.\ref{fig_LGC}(b)), which will be denoted as $\mu_{\rm LGC}$ from now on.

-Fig.\ref{fig_LGC}(a,b) also indicate a finite parameter window, $\gamma\in(\gamma_0,\gamma_c)$, for the occurrence of LGC.
-At the lower bound $\gamma_0$, a gas state starts to emerge at $n_{G}=0$ and the two phases have $\mu=-\sqrt{\Omega^2+\delta^2}$ (single-particle energy) and $P=0$.
-This is exactly at the ground state transition point between liquid and gas, i.e., at the II-III phase boundary as shown in Fig.\ref{fig_diagram}.
-As increasing $\gamma(>\gamma_0)$, the LGC has higher $\mu$ and $P$ and meanwhile $n_G(>0)$ and $n_L$ get closer.
-Finally LGC terminates at the critical point $\gamma_c$ when $n_L,\ n_G$ merge into a single value($n_c$) at the inflection of $\mu\sim n$ and $P\sim 1/n$ curves.
-For even larger $\gamma>\gamma_c$, the gas and liquid phases are indistinguishable.
+Fig.\ref{fig_LGC}(a,b) also indicate a finite parameter window, $\gamma\in(\gamma_0,\gamma_c)$, for the occurrence of liquid-gas coexistence.
+At the lower bound $\gamma_0$, a gas phase starts to emerge at $n_{G}=0$ and the two phases have $\mu=-\sqrt{\Omega^2+\delta^2}$ and $P=0$.
+This is right at the ground state transition between liquid and gas, i.e., at the II-III boundary shown in Fig.\ref{fig_diagram}.
+As increasing $\gamma$, the coexisting phases has higher $\mu,\ P$ and meanwhile $n_G$ and $n_L$ get closer.
+Finally the coexistence terminates at the critical point $\gamma_c$ when $n_L,\ n_G$ merge into a single value($n_c$) at the inflections of $\mu (n)$ and $P (1/n)$ curves.
+For even larger $\gamma>\gamma_c$, the gas and liquid become indistinguishable.